thayton/thayton.github.io/_drafts/getting-amazon-reviews-for-library-books.md

        print b['rating'], b['title']
 {% endhighlight %}

-### Scraping the Library Books
+### Scraping the Library Catalogue

-To scrape the book titles and ISBN numbers from the Sirsi catalogue, we filter based on the `class` and `id` attributes of the elements containing the title and ISBN number.
+To scrape the book titles and ISBN numbers from the Sirsi catalogue, we open up the advanced search page, fill out and submit the form.
+Then the search results are filtered based on the `class` and `id` attributes of the elements containing the title and ISBN number.

 {% highlight python %}
-def search_library_books(self, q):
+def search_library_books(self, url, q):
     '''
     Scrape the first page of books for the given query.
     Calculate the ISBN10 value for each book so we can